 The LDA has presented 20 fully CME accredited (continuing medical education) scientific conferences for researchers, doctors, and health care providers, featuring international speakers on the topic of Lyme and other tick-borne diseases, most jointly sponsored by Columbia University Vagelos College of Physicians and Surgeons.
 The 14th LDA conference was held in Minnesota in 2013, the first CME conference in the Upper Midwest and the 15th and 16th were held in Providence, RI in 2014 and 2015.
 The 2016 conference was held in St. Paul, Minnesota, the 2017 conference was held in Philadelphia, Pennsylvania, and the 2018 conference was held in Providence, Rhode Island.
 The 20th LDA conference was held on Sept 21 & 22, 2019 in Philadelphia, Pennsylvania.
 The LDA website contains video clips of the various conferences.
 A few conferences have had certifications for other professionals such as social workers, psychologists, dentists, nurses.

 The LDA’s extensive resource list also includes free materials (postage charge as of 2014) such as newly updated LymeR Primer, Tickmark, and Tick Card; National Case Map, Case Number graphs, Personal & Property Prevention Posters, Symptoms Lists and at cost materials including conference DVDs, and books.
 The site also houses an extensive collection of tick and rash pictures and tick-borne microbes.
 Finding doctors who are experienced in treating tick-borne diseases is difficult, thus LDA created an automatic doctor referral system to help people nation wide.

 LDA has educated through public, school, corporate and government seminars.
 It has developed billboards including an electronic one on Times Square in 2012 featuring the spread of chronic Lyme.
 Annually, LDA awards education grants to many other Lyme groups, universities and other organizations to further their mission against tick-borne diseases.
-233 education grants have been awarded to date, including 95 educational conference scholarships to the LDA/Columbia continuing medical education conferences.
+145 education grants have been awarded to date.
+95 educational conference scholarships to the LDA/Columbia continuing medical education conferences were awarded.